 Table 146-2 Diagnostic Criteria for Classic Guillain-Barré Syndrome

 Recovery beginning 2 to 4 weeks after cessation of progression

 Cranial nerve involvement (Bell's palsy, dysphagia, dysarthria, ophthalmoplegia)

 Autonomic dysfunction (tachycardia, bradycardia, dysrhythmias, wide variations in blood pressure, postural hypotension, urinary retention, constipation, facial flushing, anhydrosis, hypersalivation)

 Cytoalbuminologic dissociation of cerebrospinal fluid (high protein and low white cell count)

 Typical findings on electromyogram and nerve conduction studies

-Carpal tunnel syndrome, resulting from compression of the median nerve at the wrist, classically causes pain, paresthesias, and ...
+Carpal tunnel syndrome, resulting from compression of the median nerve at the wrist, classically causes pain, paresthesias, and numbness in the distribution ...